 Benefit Description You pay After the calendar year deductible Note: The calendar year deductible We say "(No deduc applies to many of the benefits in this Section. etible)" when it does not apply.
-Professional services Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$20 per outpatient office visit (No Deductible)20% of the Plan allowance for other covered services Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Diagnostic evaluation • Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug use, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy
+Professional services Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$20 per outpatient office visit (No Deductible)20% of the Plan allowance for other covered services In order to ensure compliance with the Mental Health Parity and Addiction Equity Act, member cost- sharing may be reduced for certain services when received for the diagnosis or treatment of a mental health or substance use disorder or condition.
+Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: Diagnostic evaluation • Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of substance use disorders, including detoxification, treatment and counseling

-Ponofit Description Van nov Benefit Description You pay After the calendar year deductible Diagnostics Standard Option • Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner 20% of the Plan allowance • Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility • Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility Standard Option Inpatient services provided and billed by a hospital or other covered facility 20% of the Plan allowance • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, residential treatment, and other hospital services Outpatient hospital or other covered facility Standard Option Outpatient services provided and billed by a hospital or other covered facility 20% of the Plan allowance • Services in approved treatment programs, such as partial hospitalization, half-way house, full-day hospitalization, or facility-based intensive outpatient treatment Not covered Standard Option • Services related to disorders that are not diagnoses listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders All charges • Treatment for organic disorders, including, but not limited, to organic brain disease • Marriage or family counseling, except when rendered in connection with services provided for a treatable mental disorder • Aversion therapy, bioenergetic therapy, carbon dioxide therapy, confrontation therapy, crystal healing therapy, cult deprogramming, electrical aversion therapy for alcoholism, narcotherapy, orthomolecular therapy, primal therapy, expressive therapies such as art or psychodrama, and hyperbaric or other therapy • Sex therapy, listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders and treatment for sexual addiction Sedative action electrostimulation therapySensitivity training
+Benefit Description You pay After the calendar year deductible Professional services (cont.)
+Standard Option Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy \$20 per outpatient office visit (No Deductible)20% of the Plan allowance for other covered services Diagnostics Standard Option • Outpatient diagnostic tests provided and billed by a licensed mental health and substance use disorder treatment practitioner 20% of the Plan allowance • Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility • Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility Standard Option Inpatient services provided and billed by a hospital or other covered facility 20% of the Plan allowance • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, residential treatment, and other hospital services Outpatient hospital or other covered facility Standard Option Outpatient services provided and billed by a hospital or other covered facility 20% of the Plan allowance • Services in approved treatment programs, such as partial hospitalization, half-way house, full-day hospitalization, or facility-based intensive outpatient treatment Not covered Standard Option • Services related to disorders that are not diagnoses listed in the most recent edition of the diagnostic and Statistical manual of Mental Disorders All charges • Treatment for organic disorders, including, but not limited, to organic brain disease • Marriage or family counseling, except when rendered in connection with services provided for a treatable mental disorder • Aversion therapy, bioenergetic therapy, carbon dioxide therapy, confrontation therapy, crystal healing therapy, cult deprogramming, electrical aversion therapy for alcoholism, narcotherapy, orthomolecular therapy, primal therapy, expressive therapies such as art or psychodrama, and hyperbaric or other therapy